mikewr88/PokeCupid/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The necessary features for the site: making a profile with Pokemon, liking other people, viewing details of other profiles, notification of likes in the nav bar
+- [ ] The necessary features for the site: making a profile, liking other people, viewing details of other profiles, notification of likes and visitors in the nav bar
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is visually appealing and emulates that of OkCupid